llimllib/node-esbuild-executable/README.md

 -rwxr-xr-x@ 1 llimllib  staff    82M Jan 27 16:24 dist/sum*
 ```

+## Stripping the binary

+Using [`strip`](https://www.man7.org/linux/man-pages/man1/strip.1.html) to remove debug symbols from the node binary results in a binary that is 66 megabytes instead of 82 on my local computer, with node v20.2.0.

+In the [container provided in this repo](https://github.com/llimllib/node-esbuild-executable/blob/004bfbe97e0d4e516e2d8665003772e95678b150/Dockerfile), it saves about 16mb on the binary.

+I'm not sure this is safe to do in general, but it works in this case and saves some space so I've [put it in the Makefile](https://github.com/llimllib/node-esbuild-executable/blob/004bfbe97e0d4e516e2d8665003772e95678b150/Makefile#L13).
+If you see adverse effects with it, or you want to debug your binary with gdb or lldb, you may want to remove it.

 ## Comparison with bun

 You can build a binary with [bun](https://bun.sh/docs/bundler#target), if you have it installed, by running `make dist/sum_bun`